 Clyde & Co (London)

-A year on from Clyde & Co's merger with troubled Barlow Lyde & Gilbert ('takeover' might be more accurate) and the dust still hasn't entirely settled.
+A little while on from Clyde & Co's merger with troubled Barlow Lyde & Gilbert ('takeover' might be more accurate) and the dust still hasn't entirely settled.
 As the name suggests, Clydes - an international shipping behemoth - was very much in the driving seat when it subsumed BLG, a firm which had gone through some stormy weather and was happy to take refuge in the Clyde's dry harbour.
 Since then, a swathe of legacy BLG partners have exited, including, most recently, the architect of the deal, former BLG CEO David Jabbari.
 Maybe the big cheese's departure marks the last of the merger fallout.
 Maybe...

 Clydes, along with Holman Fenwick & Willan and Ince & Co, was traditionally one of the three great shipping firms in the City.
 This wasn't necessarily a good thing: collision work has been declining thanks to better maritime regulation and training, and protection and indemnity clubs are, well, clubbing together to drive their lawyers' rates down as well as bringing more work in-house.
 As European expertise in the field increases, more work is also going to Netherlands, Belgium and Germany, whose rates are generally cheaper than in the UK.